-On July 18, Oscar Luevano, former financial secretary-treasurer of Transportation Communications Union (TCU) Local Lodge 5050, was sentenced in U.S. District Court for the Central District of California to eight months of home confinement and five years of probation for embezzling funds from the Covina (Los Angeles County)-based union in the amount of $132,939.
-He also was ordered to pay $104,410 in restitution and a $100 special assessment.
-Luevano had pleaded guilty on March 30, five days after being charged.
-TCU is an affiliate of the International Association of Machinists and Aerospace Workers.
+On October 25, Roy Murray, former president of Transport Workers Union Local 2014, was sentenced in U.S. District Court for the Northern District of Illinois to two years of probation for making a false entry in financial records of the Chicago union.
+He also was ordered to pay $31,111 in restitution and a special assessment of $25, plus serve 80 hours of community service.
+Murray had pleaded guilty on July 25, one week after being charged.
 The actions follow an investigation by the Labor Department’s Office of Labor-Management Standards.… Read More ➡

 Assane Faye was quick to lend a helping hand.
 It was a perfect opportunity to help himself.
 On November 25, Faye, founder and former president of the United Security and Police Officers of America (USPOA), was sentenced in U.S. District Court for the District of New Jersey to 37 months in prison and three years of supervised release for embezzling at least $350,000 in funds from the Washington, D.C.-based union.
 He also was ordered to make full restitution.
 Faye had been convicted by a jury this May on two counts of embezzlement and seven counts of unemployment insurance fraud after being indicted nearly two years ago.
 The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards and Office of Inspector General.

 Union Corruption Update described this case several months ago.
 According to prosecutors, Faye, 61, a Senegalese immigrant residing in Toms River, N.J., starting in … Read More ➡